-As a rule, if the sale of real estate under an asset deal is exempted from VAT, the tax on civil law transactions is due.
+As a rule, if the sale of real estate under an asset deal is exempted from VAT, the tax on civil law transactions is due (the rate is 2%).
 At the same time, as a rule, the share deal is subject to tax on civil law transaction (the rate is 1%).